Skip to content

 This is a tough one, isn't it?
 Because it was probably pretty darn expensive... and may do very little beyond the bare minimum of having a website, so you have somewhere to direct your prospects to.

 But if your top sales rep sends a prospect to your website, where are they sending them, specifically?
 The home page?
 A piece of content that can be downloaded?
 Blog?
 News stories?
 A favorable article?
 A built-in asset that brings visitors back over and over and over and over again?
-(Learn about GDD, a new concept in web design HERE)
+(Learn about GDD, a new concept in website design)

 Does it fit anywhere into your sales process whatsoever?